-- (5) This Regulation is based on the draft implementing technical standards submitted by the European Banking Authority to the European Commission. - (6) The European Banking Authority has conducted open public consultations on the draft implementing technical standards on which this Regulation is based, analysed the potential related costs and benefits and requested the opinion of the Banking Stakeholder Group established in accordance with Article 37 of Regulation (EU) No 1093/2010.
+- (4) Consultation procedures containing clear timing requirements should be set up to ensure the timely and efficient cooperation between competent authorities. - (5) Those consultation procedures should also ensure that competent authorities cooperate and work towards the improvement of the consultation process by promoting, where appropriate, feedback on the quality and relevance of the information received. - (6) This Regulation is based on the draft implementing technical standards submitted by the European Banking Authority ('EBA') to the Commission. - (7) EBA has conducted open public consultations on the draft implementing technical standards on which this Regulation is based, analysed the potential related costs and benefits and requested the opinion of the Banking Stakeholder Group established in accordance with Article 37 of Regulation (EU) No 1093/2010 of the European Parliament and of the Council2,